claudiocp/ohmydebn/README.md

 This script:
 - is intended for a clean new installation
-- will remove apps like FireFox, Thunderbird, and others
+- will remove apps like FireFox, Thunderbird, and others (unless you use the --no-uninstall option)
 - may make changes to your APT configuration

 This script is totally unsupported.
 If it breaks your system, you get to keep both pieces!